GranthamImperial/silicone/README.rst

 Funders
 -------
-This project has received funding from the European Union Horizon 2020 research and innovation programme under grant agreement No 820829.
+This project has received funding from the European Union Horizon 2020 research and innovation programme under grant agreement No 820829 (CONSTRAIN) and No 641816 (CRESCENDO).

 .. sec-end-funders
 .. sec-end-long-description